MaxymVlasov/eco-data-visualizer/README.md

 #### Remove data

-For remove sensors data open terminal in the root of repo and run:
+To remove sensors data, open terminal in the root of the repo and run:

 ```bash
 docker-compose down